morningspace/oc/README.md

 The enhanced OpenShift CLI (or oc) is not a replacement of the original OpenShift CLI.
 It is essentially a shell on top of the original oc.
 By using enhanced oc, you can manage very large amount of clusters both in a secure and efficient manner with better team collaboration.

+To learn more on enhanced OpenShift CLI, please read the online [documentation](https://morningspace.github.io/oc/docs/).

 ![](docs/assets/architecture.png)

 ### Advantages: